kwiskel/kylewiskel.dev/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Deployment

-This project is deployed on [Netlify](https://netlify.com/).
+This project is deployed on [Vercel](https://vercel.com/).
 The deployment is triggered automatically when changes are pushed to the `main` branch.